 In June 2016, the FASB issued ASU No. 2016-13 ("ASU 2016-13"), "Financial Instruments-Credit Losses", which introduces new guidance for credit losses on instruments within its scope.
 The new guidance introduces an approach based on expected losses to estimate credit losses on certain types of financial instruments, including, but not limited to, trade and other receivables, held-to-maturity debt securities, loans and net investments in leases.
 The new guidance also modifies the impairment model for available-for-sale debt securities and requires the entities to determine whether all or a portion of the unrealized loss on an available-for-sale debt security is a credit loss.
 The standard also indicates that entities may not use the length of time a security has been in an unrealized loss position as a factor in concluding whether a credit loss exists.
 The ASU 2016-13 is effective for public companies for fiscal years beginning after December 15, 2019 and interim periods within those fiscal years.
 As the Group is an "emerging growth company" ("EGC"), the ASU 2016-13 would not be required to be adopted until January 2023.
-However, considering the Group would lose its EGC position in 2021, the Group would adopt the ASU 2016-13 on January 1, 2021 and has evaluated the impact on the consolidated financial statements, of which the initial impact is expected to be not material to the accumulated deficit as of January 1, 2021.
+The Group would early adopt the ASU 2016-13 on January 1, 2021 and has evaluated the impact on the consolidated financial statements, of which the initial impact is expected to be not material to the accumulated deficit as of January 1, 2021.